wyvern8/akamai-nginx/README.md

     AKA_EDGERC=/path/to/.edgerc

-after clone of this repo you can use the following commands to execute standalone:
+after `npm install akamai-nginx` you can use the following to execute:

 ### example usage
 ```javascript